What Is a Tarmac Driveway?

 The only exception might be if the labour cost is a set amount prior to work commencing.

-If you are charged per day of labour then whether the work took one day and three hours or one day and eight hours, you’d pay for two days of labour.
+If you are charged per day of labour, then whether the work took 1 day and 3 hours or 1 day and 8 hours, you’d pay for 2 days of labour.

 Repair Work

 Over time, you may need to have repair work performed on a tarmac driveway.
-You should reseal your driveway approximately once every three years.
+You should reseal your driveway approximately once every 3 years.
 Resurfacing should take place approximately every 5-10 years.

 Factors That Affect Tarmac Driveway Costs